Shipsoftware-schoolproject/shipsoftware-backend/README.md

 ShipSoftware-backend was a school project which was worked on in couple different course in VAMK on 2017-2018.

-Initial version of this project was made with C# but Tomi wanted to get in touch with some cross-platform development and of course use some C so the project was rewritten from scratch with C with a complete documentation.
+Initial version of this project was made with C# but was then re-written in C to get a grasp of cross-platform development.
+In re-write a full documentation with Doxygen was added.

 This program is just a dummy "middleman" between aprs.fi API and database and it does not provide any other functionality than automatically getting data from